“Computers are useless. They can only give you answers.” – Pablo Picasso.

 If you add this to a workbook then the function will appear in the function list.
 Type “=My” into the function box and the function will appear as shown in the following screenshot.

-- Subs and Macros are the same thing in VBA
+- Subs and macros are essentially the same thing in VBA.

-- ByRef allows the Function\Sub to change the original argument
+- ByRef allows the function or sub to change the original argument.

-- If you call a Function\Sub with parenthesis then ByRef will not work
+- If you call a function sub with parentheses then ByRef will not work.

 Get the Free eBook